 The Right Neighborhood

 Nashville has quite a few interesting neighborhoods to rent an apartment in.
 They vary in size and opportunities from work and entertainment to eating out and meeting people.
 If you are looking for something urban and walkable, try either The Gulch, or Downton Nashville and Sobro.
 Hillsboro Village and West End are also great for a more urban life near the center of the city.
 On the other hand, if you are more about quiet and residential living where you can experience some culture, Germantown, Sylvan Park, Sylvan Heights, 12 South, and Belmont Boulevard should be up your alley.
 For those among you who want nothing more than to live somewhere where you have all you need, try to shop for rental apartments in Green Hills, East Nashville, and Midtown.
 These are some of the neighborhoods to seriously consider but no matter where you end up, know that the city is not that big and you will have no trouble reaching far ends of it no matter what you might need.
 You can also choose the neighborhood based on its proximity to the reason you are moving to Nashville, whether it may be a new job or a new school.
+Maybe you can first rent the apartment and after a few days, you can realise if that neighborhood is good for you.

 Size and Layout of the Apartment